 "It took more than 2 months for the first 100,000 cases to be reported.
 For the past two weeks, more than 100,000 new cases have been reported almost every single day," WHO's director-general, Tedros Adhanom Ghebreyesus, told a news media briefing on Monday.

-“Almost 75 percent of recent cases come from 10 countries, mostly in the Americas and South Asia,” he said.
-“However, we also see increasing numbers of cases in Africa, Eastern Europe, Central Asia and the Middle East.”
+"Almost 75% of recent cases come from 10 countries, mostly in the Americas and South Asia," he said.
+"However, we also see increasing numbers of cases in Africa, Eastern Europe, Central Asia and the Middle East."

 In China, where the virus was first detected in late December, there were at least 84,000 cases and 4,600 deaths.
 China authorities reported a new cluster of cases in Beijing with 100 confirmed infections — after more than 50 days without a case there.
 China closed parts of Beijing and limited travel to other areas.

 Two of Europe's hardest-hit nations, Spain and Italy, were managing to slow their infection and death rates.
 Spain had 244,328 cases and 27,136 deaths; Italy had 237,000 cases and 34,000 deaths.